A MathPath counselor is first of all a typical camp counselor.

-But more than that, you get to attend scintillating lectures and classes, meet distinguished mathematicians, and talk math as much as you want.
-You will get to meet and mentor some of the mathematics stars of the future, discussing math with them, helping them think about problems from their classes, and telling them about life at your college or university.
+You get to attend scintillating lectures and classes, meet distinguished mathematicians, and talk math as much as you want.
+You will get to meet and mentor some of the mathematics stars of the future – your counselees – discussing math with them, helping them think about problems from their classes, and telling them about life at your college or university.
 Counselors often act as assistants in the "breakout" courses, and possibly you will get to run a course of your own.

 In addition, you will be exposed to some of the important issues of mathematics education, such as how to illustrate deep ideas simply and how to entice young minds and develop their tenacity.